 top of page

 Colin Sphar is a US actor originally from Sacramento, who lives in Chicago and performs around the country.
-Colin is enthusiastic about building strong community with other artists and supporting the generation of new work that speaks to our current world.
-We are never going back to whatever before was.
-He's enjoyed being a co-creator, producer, and collaborator on projects including the variety show The You're So Special, a play reading series of Safe, Three Queer Plays, and enjoys playing with the Back Room Shakespeare Project.
+Colin is enthusiastic about building strong community with other artists and supporting the generation of new work and new interpretations that speak to our current world.
+He's enjoyed being a co-creator, producer, and collaborator on projects including the variety show The You're So Special, a play reading series of Safe, Three Queer Plays, and the Back Room Shakespeare Project.
 Colin has received Ovation, Joseph Jefferson, and Elly Awards for his work.

 Colin grew up acting, singing, and dancing professionally before graduating from The Theatre School at DePaul University.
 He studied internationally at the British American Drama Academy in Oxford, England and the Roy Hart Centre at Malérargues, France.